beetbox/beets/docs/plugins/unimported.rst

-Play Plugin
+Unimported Plugin
 ===========

-The ``unimported`` plugin allows to list all files in the library folder which are not imported.
+The ``unimported`` plugin allows to list all files in the library folder which are not listed in the beets library database.

 Command Line Usage
 ------------------